There was meaningful action right up to the final whistle before the final qualifiers for the last 16 were confirmed on Wednesday night

 Indeed, before a ball was kicked on matchday six, 23 teams of 32 were in with a shout of progressing.

-As for Arsenal, the club's defeat at Napoli means that the English side now will play one of Real Madrid, Barcelona, Atletico Madrid, Paris Saint-Germain or Bayern Munich.
-The club would not be the favorite in any of those ties.
+As for Arsenal, their defeat at Napoli means that they now will play one of Real Madrid, Barcelona, Atletico Madrid, Paris Saint-Germain or Bayern Munich.
+They would not be favourites in any of those ties.

 "Of course to finish second makes the potential draw more difficult," said Arsene Wenger.
 "That is the frustration, because you feel there was room to do better, but it could have been worse as well tonight."

 Juventus had six matches from which to earn enough points to qualify for the Champions League knockouts, not just the staccato affair against Galatasaray on matchday six in wintry Istanbul.

 A club of Juventus' stature and ambition should not be scrabbling around away from home in the mid-December frost looking for a point.
 They lost the right to compete in the knockouts by drawing with Copenhagen on the first matchday and tossing away a late lead against Gala in Turin.
 Yes, the snow churned up the field at the Turk Telekom Arena and made it unplayable but that is no excuse.

 "We were punished in an enormous way because we play football," coach Antonio Conte told Sky Italia in the aftermath of his side's elimination.
 "We were put into a brawl and they did better.
 On a normal pitch, I don't know how it would have ended.
 For certain, we could have done better in this competition."

 Juventus are not good enough, plain and simple.

 Conte's limited expectations have been evident since the beginning of the season - conceding that Juve would be fighting Gala for second place before a ball had been kicked and predicting that it would be a long time before any Italian team, his own included, won the Champions League title.